lgreski/datasciencedepot/index.md

 ## Reproducible Research

-1. [When the Revolution Came for Amy Cuddy](https://nyti.ms/2FotQXC) 2017 New York Times article about difficulties scientists experienced when trying to replicate the research of Amy Cuddy, Ph.D., a prominent TED speaker whose 2010 study on *power poses* turned her into an internet celebrity.
+1. [When the Revolution Came for Amy Cuddy](https://nyti.ms/2FotQXC) 2017 New York Times article about difficulties scientists experienced when trying to replicate the research of Amy Cuddy, Ph.D., a prominent TED speaker whose 2010 study on *power poses*, turned her into an internet celebrity.
 Since then, questions about the reproducibility of her research sparked a firestorm about statistical practices in social psychology research.

 ## Machine Learning